karol-brejna-i/tidaro-experiments/README.md

 It takes a form of a Python script that can be run as a CLI command or as Docker container.

-Please, note that even though Tidaro.com offers booking desks or rooms, only parking spots are covered by this tool.
+Please note that although Tidaro.com also offers desk or room bookings, this tool only covers parking spots.

 ## Usage